Graduate Certificate in SW Engineering

 Apply to Certificate Program

-We welcome applications from current matriculated San Francisco State graduate students and non-matriculated students interested in the multidisciplinary study of Artificial Intelligence.
+We welcome applications from current matriculated San Francisco State graduate students and non-matriculated students interested in the the study of Software Engineering

 Prospective students must formally apply to the graduate certificate in Software Engineering through Cal State Apply.
+Important: to apply for certificates please go to your “EXTENDED PROFILE” and under "DEGREE GOAL" select “CERTIFICATE” then choose "Graduate Certificate in Software Engineering" and SAVE.
 Applicants are required to upload unofficial transcripts, a statement of interest, and current CV/Résumé to Cal State Apply.
+In addition, as part of the application you must identify your preferred faculty mentor whose field of research most closely aligns with your background and interests (see the faculty list below).

 Award of Certificate